 The Early Start Denver Model

-The ESDM is provided intensively and can be carried out at home as well as at centres.
-It has some good quality research behind it and is likely to be more widely available in time.
+The ESDM is intensive (20 hours a week) and can be carried out at home as well as at centres.
+It is supported by some good quality research and is likely to be increasingly available with time.

-LEAP is a comprehensive preschool service, designed for both children with autism and typically developing children.
+LEAP (Learning Experiences – An Alternative Program for Preschoolers and Parents) is a comprehensive preschool service, where children with autism are taught alongside typically developing children.

 The SCERTS Model

-SCERTS is a comprehensive program which treats the core symptoms of autism in three main areas.
+SCERTS is a comprehensive program that treats the core symptoms of autism in three main areas:

-Transactional Support – that is supporting social interaction across all settings
+- Transactional Support — providing support for social interaction across all settings

 More Than Words